coreyMerritt/application-aggregator/README.md

 ## ⚙️ Features

+- 🎯 **Advanced Filtering**: Apply highly granular filters to focus on jobs that match your specific criteria.
+- 📥 **Listing Aggregation**: Collects job listings from supported platforms and stores them in a database.
 - 📝 **Application Pre-Fill**: Auto-fills “Easy Apply”–style job forms with saved applicant data.
-For external company websites, it opens the page and continues on.
-- 📥 **Listing Aggregation**: Collects job listings from supported platforms and stores them in a database.
-- 🎯 **Advanced Filtering**: Apply highly granular filters to focus on jobs that match your specific criteria.
+(For external company websites, you'll still enjoy the primary feature of this software which is the highly-customizable filtering, however filling the forms will be a user action.)
 - 🧭 **Selenium-Powered Navigation**: Leverages browser automation to interact with pages as a user would.
 - 🧪 **Human-in-the-Loop UX**: You can interact directly with the browser session to complete any dynamic fields or final submissions.
+- **SOCKS5 Proxy Support**: Avoid rate limiting limitations if you have any SOCKS5 proxies available to you.

 ## 🛠️ Setup